swentzel/cantine-app/README.md

-# Cantine-App backend
+# Cantine-App Backend

 Backend for the cantine-app.

-# Install
+# Install development dependencies

+## NPM & Node
+Make sure you have installed the compatible versions of node (v8.10.0) and npm (> 6).
+I recommend using nvm (https://github.com/creationix/nvm), but you can use any other package manager.

+## Typescript
-You can compile the ts files in this directory by 1st installing typescript via
+You can compile the ts files in this directory by 1st installing typescript via:

 `npm install -g typescript`

-then
+## Parcel
+`npm install -g parcel-bundler`

+## Everything else
-`npm i`
+`npm install`

 ## Compile TypeScript
 You can then run the compiler by running `tsc` in this directory.
 It will pull the settings from .tsconfig and extra @types